 And beside, as an introvert, going on dates was absolutely exhausting.
 I recharge by staying at home reading a good book or binge watching Netflix, not going out to bars or to dance.
 Plus, I’m a pretty sweet person and can get along with almost anyone, which only makes dating harder in my opinion.
 You can force a connection with almost anyone.
 But real connections with people you genuinely like?
 Few and far between.

 Eventually I got to the point where I was perfectly happy being alone, knowing (or so I thought) that there was no such thing as a “perfect” man for me.
 I was told my standards were too high, that I asked too much out of a potential partner.
 And I believed it!
 Only, I wasn’t about to compromise on what I expected from a partner.
 If I couldn’t find my equal, I decided to “settle” for being happily alone.

 I focused on myself, using the time I used to spend socializing, for extra gym time.
-I also travelled, taking a trip to Colorado and drove up Pike’s Peak with music as my only companion.
-And I spent more quality time with K1, teaching her the value in being a strong independent woman.
+I also traveled, taking a trip to Colorado and drove up Pike’s Peak with music as my only companion.
+And I spent more quality time with my daughter, teaching her the value in being a strong independent woman.

 But Then I Met James

 And suddenly all my ideas about men and love and marriage… changed.
 He was different.
 He was sweet.
 SO sweet.
 We’re talking Starbucks on my desk in the morning, flowers just because, genuine “I want to get to know you” conversations.
 Talking to him was like talking to someone I’d known all my life.
 He was smart, but not arrogant about it.
 Handsome, but not cocky.
 He was a grown up, but with a goofy side.